horenbergerb/horenbergerb.github.io/_posts/2022-05-26-egyptianmath1.md

 As such, this series of blog posts is an attempt to document my experience of digging ever deeper in search of answers which don't exist.

-I'll warn you now; this first post is going to lean on Wikipedia really hard.
+I'll warn you now; this first post is going reference Wikipedia.
 Deal with it.

 ## Intro